 Depending on the amount of drinking taking place, the short-term effects of acute alcohol intoxication can range from mild to devastating.
 Potential effects include:6

 - Memory problems.

 - Uncontrolled eye movements.

-Possible short-term effects of hallucinogens include:2
+Possible short-term effects of hallucinogens may include:6,8

 - Synesthesia, or mixing of senses.